-We develop smart charging strategies and a charging infrastructure for electric public transport vehicles.
+We develop smart charging strategies and a charging infrastructure for electric public transport vehicles including the SRT.
 This builds on our work in Phase I when we developed smart charging strategies for private electric vehicles.
 The term smart charging refers to the power system as well as to the in-vehicle battery.
 That means, the battery is preferably charged when market electricity prices (and consequently the load) are lower and the charging process itself is gentle on the battery with minimal reduction of the battery’s lifetime.
-In contrast to private vehicles, public transport vehicles such as taxis or buses have low standstill times and therefore require to be charged at high power in a short time.
+In contrast to private vehicles, public transport vehicles such as taxis or buses have low standstill times and high mileage therefore require to be charged at high power.
 This makes smart charging much more challenging.
 Our research in this area focuses on smart charging strategies and an optimal charging infrastructure for public electric transport vehicles.

 Electrifying the transport system lowers local emissions of heat, noise and pollutants.
 Due to the high efficiency of electric motors, energy demand and consequently overall emissions decrease as well.
 However, in order to make electric vehicles more sustainable and to significantly reduce emissions, particularly of greenhouse gases such as CO2, increased share of renewable sources for electricity generation is essential.
 In Singapore, the kind of renewable source of energy with the highest potential is solar photovoltaics (PV).
 However, rapid changes of weather conditions are common in Singapore.
 Hence, the solar irradiance could drop to zero all over Singapore within minutes.
 Consequently, electricity generation from PV would quickly drop to zero as well.
 We work on the integration of PV and possible measures to cope with rapid changes of electricity production from PV.
-In this context, we also consider stationary storage systems to provide relief to the grid.
+In this context, we consider both vehicle batteries and stationary storage systems for load and supply balancing and other services.

 Lists of ESTL's publications in PDF format are available for download here.